magnific0/nokia-weight-sync/README.md

         ./nokia-weight-sync.py sync garmin
         ./nokia-weight-sync.py sync smashrun

-**Important** both Nokia Health API, Smashrun API, and Garmin Connect credentials are stored in ```config.ini```.
-If this file is compromised your entire Garmin account and personal health data from both providers are at risk.
+**Important** Nokia Health API, Smashrun API, and Garmin Connect credentials are stored in ```config.ini```.
+If this file is compromised your Garmin Connect account, personal health data from Nokia Health, and activity data from Smashrun are at risk.

 ## Advanced